 - Husky Adventure (full day - including travel time)

 - Loan of thermal suits and boots

 - Government Air Passenger Duty

-Your Husky Sled Adventurer break begins with a flight from your chosen UK airport to Enontekio in northern Finland.
+Your Husky Sled Adventurer break begins with a flight from your chosen UK airport to Enontekio, in northwest Finland.
 From here, you will make the 50-minute transfer to Karesuando - a spectacular journey, travelling through the majestic forests and passing countless frozen lakes.
-The charming village of Karesuando will then be the base for your Arctic adventure, from where you will venture out on the exciting activities detailed below before flying back from Enontekio.
+The charming village of Karesuando will be the base for your Arctic adventure, from where you will venture out on the exciting activities detailed below.

 Northern Lights Husky Safari

 Take a magical evening safari on a sled pulled by a team of dogs, hopefully travelling under the beautiful Northern Lights (of course, this cannot be guaranteed).
 Two adults share a sled and dog team.